<img src="https://secure.leadforensics.com/85165.png" alt="" style="display:none;">

 Or has it?

-In 2000, the American researcher, Robert Putnam wrote a world best-selling book called Bowling Alone.
+In 2000, the American researcher, Robert Putnam, wrote a world best-selling book called Bowling Alone.
 In it, he charted the decline in membership of many civic society groups in the USA and suggested that the bonds that created ‘social capital’ were weakening.

-It prompted a debate everywhere with many arguing that the impact of the internet was, in fact, making it easier not harder to link up and pursue common interests with others.
+It prompted a debate everywhere, with many arguing that the impact of the internet was, in fact, making it easier, not harder, to link up and pursue common interests with others.

 Here in the UK, there is little conclusive evidence either way and anyone who really wants to understand the dynamics of civic society in an area simply has to appreciate the immense complexity and scale of the interconnecting mechanisms that operate within a local community.